usccolumbia/materialsatlas/docs/user-guide/charge_neutrality.md

 Practically, the procedure consists in 3 steps

-1. input formula in the input box or upload a csv file with a list of materials formulas.
+1. Input formula in the input box or upload a csv file with a list of materials formulas
-2. click "Check Now"
+2. Click "Check Now"
-3. The app will show which formulas have passed the charege neutrality check.
+3. The app will show which formulas have passed the charege neutrality check

 #### Interpreting the Results